 The Kirby cucumber is a short, dense, bumpy cucumber that is perfect for making pickles because of its size and texture.
 They are pretty easy to find in the supermarket (or even better, your local farmer’s market) and sometimes they will actually be named pickling cucumbers.

-STEP 2: Mix up a combo of white vinegar, sugar, salt, mustard seeds, red pepper flakes and hot water.
+STEP 1: Mix up a combo of white vinegar, sugar, salt, mustard seeds, red pepper flakes and hot water.
+I like to do this in a big measuring cup because we will be pouring it out in just a sec.

 STEP 4: When the vinegar mixture is cooled off, pour it over the cucumber dill mixture until the cukes are underwater (or should I say, under-brine?
 Brine is what us pickle-makers call the vinegar stuff).
 Put a plate on top of the cukes to make sure they stayed obediently submerged, cover the whole thing with plastic wrap and put it in the fridge.